Kiwifruit: Storage

-Fruits harvested when firm will ripen when stored properly for long periods.
-This allows fruit to be sent to market up to 8 weeks after harvest.
+Fruit harvested when firm will ripen when stored properly for long periods.
+This allows fruit to be stored for up to 8 weeks after harvest.

-Firm kiwifruit ripen after a few days to a week when stored at room temperature, but should not be kept in direct sunlight.
-Faster ripening occurs when placed in a paper bag with an apple, pear, or banana.
-Once a kiwifruit is ripe, however, it is preserved optimally when stored far from other fruits, as it is very sensitive to the ethylene gas they may emit, thereby tending to over-ripen even in the refrigerator.
-If stored appropriately, ripe kiwifruit normally keep for about one to two weeks.
+Firm kiwifruits ripen after a few days to a week when stored at room temperature, but should not be kept in direct sunlight.
+Faster ripening occurs when placed in a paper bag with an apple, a pear, or a banana.
+Once a kiwifruit is ripe, however, it is preserved optimally when stored far from other fruits, as it is sensitive to the ethylene gas they may emit, thereby tending to over-ripen even in the refrigerator.
+If stored appropriately, ripe kiwifruit is normally kept for about one to two weeks.

 Pests and diseases

-Pseudomonas syringae actinidiae (PSA) was first identified in Japan in the 1980s.
+Pseudomonas syringae pv. actinidiae (PSA) was first identified in Japan in the 1980s.
 This bacterial strain has been controlled and managed successfully in orchards in Asia.
 In 1992, it was found in northern Italy.
 In 2007/2008, economic losses were observed, as a more virulent strain became more dominant (PSA V).
 In 2010 it was found in New Zealand's Bay of Plenty Region kiwifruit orchards in the North Island.
 The yellow-fleshed cultivars were particularly susceptible.
 New, resistant varieties were selected in research funded by the government and fruit growers so that the industry could continue.

-Scientists reported they had worked out the strain of PSA affecting kiwifruit from New Zealand, Italy and Chile originated in China.
+Scientists reported they had worked out that the strain of PSA affecting kiwifruit from New Zealand, Italy, and Chile originated in China.

+Early sex identification

+In 2020, the Wuhan Botanical Research Institute of the Chinese Academy of Sciences patented a method for the early identification of the sex of kiwifruit plants.

+Kiwifruit plants are dioecious, meaning they have separate male and female plants.
+Crosses between male and female genotypes typically produce male and female offspring in a 1:1 ratio, regardless of ploidy level.
+Since only female plants bear fruit, male plants are unproductive in commercial breeding programmes, though they are required for pollination to produce the desired amount of fruit.
+Maintaining male seedlings beyond the sex ratio required for pollination (one male vine for every three to eight female vines) consumes land, labour, and resources without contributing to fruit yield.
+The breeding process is further hindered by the species' long generation cycle, spanning at least three growing seasons and a period of winter dormancy.
+Managing large breeding populations over extended periods is resource-intensive, especially for fruit crops like kiwifruit, which require expensive support infrastructure.

+To address these challenges, there is a pressing need for sex-linked molecular markers.
+Early identification of plant sex at the seedling stage enables the efficient removal of male plants, reducing resource waste and improving breeding efficiency.

 Production

-In 2020, global production of kiwifruit was 4 million tonnes, led by China with slightly more than half of the world total.
-New Zealand, Italy, Greece, Iran and Chile were other significant producers.
+In 2023, world kiwifruit production was 4.4 million tonnes, led by China with 55% of the total (table).
 In China, kiwifruit is grown mainly in the mountainous area upstream of the Yangtze River, as well as Sichuan.
+Other major producers were New Zealand and Italy (table).